 In about 15 minutes you can have a beautiful plate of penne with marinara sauce (or any pasta of your choosing) that tastes a million times better than any jarred sauce.

-And the best part is that marinara sauce requires just a few simple ingredients, like fresh garlic, and canned tomatoes.
+And the best part is that marinara sauce requires just a few staple ingredients, like garlic and canned tomatoes.

-Serve your marinara with penne pasta as shown here, or any pasta you'd like, or use it in other dishes like eggplant rollatini, polpette di pane, or as a dipping sauce for garlic knots.
+Marinara sauce is great with any pasta or in other dishes like eggplant rollatini, polpette di pane, or as a dipping sauce for garlic knots and fried zucchini.

 This is the marinara sauce recipe you’ll want to bookmark and return to time and time again when you just want something good and easy!